Nicole Muirbrook

-Nicole Muirbrook is an American model and actress.
+Nicole Muirbrook (born March 19, 1983), formerly Nicole Star Katterborn, is an American model and actress.

 Early life

 Muirbrook grew up in Salt Lake City, Utah.
+Her father is James Katter and her mother is Michelle Jane Cole, a former Miss America runner up.

 Career

 As a model, Muirbrook has appeared on the covers of Vanidades, Vogue Girl, Blush and Bella.

 Muirbrook appeared in an episode of the US sitcom How I Met Your Mother with some theorizing that she would eventually play Ted Mosby's Future Wife (something that was eventually proven false).
 She played Thalia in The Human Contract, which was directed by Jada Pinkett Smith.
 Her highest profile appearance is in a commercial for Lynx Bullet.

-She stars in the 2009 film I Hope They Serve Beer in Hell as Christina.
+She starred in the 2009 film I Hope They Serve Beer in Hell as Christina.

 She is the face model for Nvidia's tech demo, "Medusa".

 Personal life

 Muirbrook was previously married to film editor Christian Wagner.
 She married screenwriter Taylor Sheridan in 2013.
-They reside in Weatherford, Texas.
+They reside in Weatherford, Texas and have one son.